An Arborist's Handbook to Tree Felling

 FAQs

-What are the warning signs of a diseased tree?
+What are the warning signs of a dying tree?

-The most common signs of disease on trees include yellowing leaves, wilted branches, and the growth of mushrooms at the bottom of the tree.
+Common signs of disease in trees are dying leaves, wilted or yellowed branches, and mushrooms growing at the base of the tree.

 Is it safe to remove an entire tree on your own?